The hot sulfur wind was howling through the mountain trail.

 The legend of the night has traversed through many bedtime stories and ghost stories told by Hawaiian residents until its written documentation in 1883.

-Hawaiian night marchers, who are said to roam around mostly at night, used to be ancient Hawaiian warriors.
-The legend dates back to old Hawaii’s dark history of severe casteism.
-The story of this legend is rooted in the social structure of Ancient Hawaii.
 The system divided the Hawaii residents into high-ranking chiefs(Aliʻi), priests(Kahuna), commoners(Makaʻainana), and untouchables or outcasts(Kauā).
-The chiefs or Aliʻi prospered and grew river the hard work of commoners.
+The chiefs or Aliʻi prospered and grew through the hard work of commoners.

 The Makaʻainana had no rights whatsoever and were treated harshly by their chiefs.
 The Hawaiian chiefs, or the Aliʻi, were thought to have a high spiritual value(mana) and were believed to be reincarnations of Hawaiian gods.
-The atrocity inflicted by these chiefs upon Hawaii residents was immense, and a part of this atrocity is the legend of the night marchers.

 A Hawaiian Chief’s march across a village or a street proceeded with the sound of conch shells and war drums by ancient Hawaiian warriors, the chief’s footsoldier.
-During this, the commoners were expected to strip off their clothes, look straight at the floor and never make eye contact with any ancient warriors.
+During this, the commoners were expected to strip off their clothes, look straight at the floor, and never make eye contact with any ancient warriors.
 If one dares to look straight in the eye, they would be met with instant death(Kapu).

 2. Ghost Warriors of Hawaii